-You should note that, in addition to words and images, you can also use video on your website.
-Video is a booming form of content right now, and many people are using it to market their products and services.
+You should note that you can also use video on your website in addition to words and images.
+A video is a booming form of content right now, and many people are using it to market their products and services.

 Short and simple – target keywords are the most important thing your designer needs you to provide for search engine optimization.
 Keyword optimization might not be the only optimization strategy your designer will use on the website, but it is the strategy that requires your input.
 Do the research and make a list of target keywords.

 People are still using email marketing, and they are still seeing great results from it.
 If your business still relies on one of the internet’s earliest forms of communication, you should give your web designer the following:

 - CRM/autoresponder credentials